AngeliqueDF/interactive-comment-section-redux/README.md

 ## Features

-- Allows users to participate in a conversation (CRUD).
+- Allows users to participate in a conversation (CRUD operations on comments).
-- Restrict certain interactions to the current user on the frontend.
+- Authorize certain user interactions.
 - Responsive UI.

 ## Author